 Over the last year, we were looking at different solutions to be able to scale with our organization.
 Last year, we grew the organization about 1000 employees.
 This upcoming year, 2014, we're looking to grow the organization another thousand employees.
 Within the organization from a technology perspective, we needed to come up with technology solutions that would scale with our organization.

-The West IP HDS solution basically offered us a lot of flexibility.
+The West IP HCS solution basically offered us a lot of flexibility.
 It offered us various features and functionalities within different packages that we can choose for the organization.
 It allowed us to implement this based on purchasing it here in the U.S. for our global infrastructure.
-It enabled us to work with the engineers here in the U.S. to design the infrastructure and how it would integrate with our current MPLS infrastructure within the organization, and also putting together a migration path from our current on-premise solution to the hosted solution.
+It enabled us to work with the engineers here in the U.S. to design the infrastructure and how it would integrate with our current MPLS infrastructure within the organization, and also putting together a migration path from our current on-premises solution to the hosted solution.

 Basically the features and functionalities, the breadth of knowledge and expertise that West IP has in this particular area definitely gravitated us towards West IP over some of the other vendors that we took a look at.

 Basically the process to migrate to the HCS solution was very painless.
 We did notify a lot of our employees that we were migrating our IP telephony solution, but a lot of individuals didn't even realize we were migrating into the cloud.

 West IP did a great job in project managing the IP telephony implementation and the solution from start to finish.
 Basically they had a project manager assigned to the project and that person worked with us throughout the entire project, and worked with us by having weekly meetings, making sure that that individual got the engineers involved when necessary, and made sure that all the transitions from each of the office migrations went very smoothly.